JOHLC/pfSense-FauxAPI-ha/README.md

 A custom component for Home Assistant that interfaces with FauxAPI installed on a pfSense firewall.
 This isn't in any way intended to be an official or supported release, so continue at your own risk.
 I'm not even sure it's even a "component"
+If anyone with a better understanding of Python would like to help improve this, that would be cool.

 I owe credit to mainly this Home Assistant community post: https://community.home-assistant.io/t/pfsense-stat-monitor/61070
 Also: https://community.home-assistant.io/t/pfsense-rule-switch/109424 / https://github.com/dgshue/home-assistant-custom-components